-- Create a distraction-free workspace - Suggest agents select a home workspace that minimizes interruptions and stick to it.
+- Create a distraction-free workspace - Suggest agents select a home workspace that minimises interruptions and stick to it.
 For example, although a nice day makes it tempting to work from the deck, it’s likely to make agents more prone to distractions.

 - Stick to the schedule - Encourage agents to use their normal process for requesting breaks and time off.
 They may need a bit more flexibility in working around kids’ schoolwork, etc., but you’ll need to balance that with meeting key metrics like service level goals.

 - Encourage self-accountability - Request that agents keep tabs on their own metrics.
-If you have a solid definition of productivity in your contact center, agents should always know how they stack up.
+If you have a solid definition of productivity in your contact centre, agents should always know how they stack up.
 That way they can proactively make their own adjustments before it becomes a problem.